 Bell Buckle real estate is some of the most expensive in Tennessee, although Bell Buckle house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Bell Buckle isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bell Buckle are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bell Buckle is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bell Buckle is a town of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Bell Buckle who work in food service (10.68%), office and administrative support (8.33%), and management occupations (8.07%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.64% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 18.64% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Bell Buckle is a great place for families with children to consider.
-First of all, many other families with children live here, making Bell Buckle a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Bell Buckle has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Bell Buckle is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Bell Buckle’s overall crime rate is lower than average for the country.

 The per capita income in Bell Buckle in 2022 was $31,484, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
 This equates to an annual income of $125,936 for a family of four.
 However, Bell Buckle contains both very wealthy and poor people as well.